missing-semester/missing-semester/index.md

 - [Persian](https://missing-semester-fa.github.io/)
 - [German](https://missing-semester-de.github.io/)

-Note: these are external links to community translations.
+Note: These are external links to community translations.
 We have not vetted them.

 Have you created a translation of the course notes from this class?
 Submit a